thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

 --- As already eluded to above, we made use of config files to set up experiments with predefined hyperparameters.
 With the functionalities in Hydra, we ensure that relevant information about the specific experiment is logged in an *outputs* folder.
 As mentioned earlier in Q5, we also save the .onnx model file for a specific run in the same folder.
-During development, if one wishes to run an identical experiment as one from that past, it can be done by accessing the config.yaml file that is saved in the aforementioned *outputs* folder in the following manner:
+During development, if one wishes to run an identical experiment as one from the past, it can be done by accessing the config.yaml file that is saved in the aforementioned *outputs* folder in the following manner:
 <br>`python src/mlops_project_tcs/train.py --config-dir outputs/<date>/<time>/.hydra --config-name config`  ---

 ### Question 14